 - Supply Chain Finance is a financial agreement between buyer and supplier (financer)

-- Invoice of shipped or supplied goods or provided services is raised by supplier for the buyer
+- Invoice of shipped or supplied goods or provided services is raised by the supplier for the buyer

 - Supplier sends the invoice to financer’s supply chain finance platform